ChronoScrat/data-fakeR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# data.fakeR: generate fake data in R
+# data.fakeR: Generate Fake Data in R

 <!-- badges: start -->

 [![R-CMD-check](https://github.com/ChronoScrat/data-fakeR/workflows/R-CMD-check/badge.svg)](https://github.com/ChronoScrat/data-fakeR/actions)
 <!-- badges: end -->

-This package is an R application of dunnhumby’s [data-faker](https://github.com/dunnhumby/data-faker).
+This package is an R version of dunnhumby’s [data-faker](https://github.com/dunnhumby/data-faker).
 It allows users to generate fake datasets in any format from a given schema file.

+**Attention**: This package is still a Work In Progress.

 ## Installation